 “Employers want career-ready graduates with a passion for and an understanding of the social and ethical implications of technology,” says president Steven Murphy.
 “Our vibrant and diverse university offers specialized programs delivered through flexible and dynamic learning.
-In recent years, more than 90 per cent of Ontario Tech University undergraduate students have participated in one or more experiential learning experiences.”
+In recent years, more than 90 per cent of Ontario Tech undergraduate students have participated in one or more experiential learning experiences.”
 Oshawa is less than an hour’s GO train ride from Toronto.
 The university is close to pubs, restaurants, and sport and concert venues in a rapidly growing community.

 Tuition (includes compulsory ancillary fees)